 During the year, the Directors continued to assess the following key areas:

-Board governance, including the Committee and the procedure for assessing the Group’s key risks;
+- Board governance, including the Committee and the procedure for assessing the Group’s key risks;

 - information systems; and

-budgeting and forecasting procedures and controls.
+- budgeting and forecasting procedures and controls.

-The Directors recognise the need to maintain the financial reporting procedures, review them on a continuing basis and adapt them to changing circumstances.
+The Directors recognise the need to maintain robust financial reporting procedures, review them on a continuing basis and adapt them to changing circumstances.
 Their review forms part of the Committee’s agenda going forward together with its wider role and responsibilities, which are set out in more detail in this report.

-Chairman of the Audit Committee
+Chair of the Audit Committee